SME Programme

 All applicants (including project partners) to the SME Programme must read and sign the ATI SME Programme Agreement.
 To avoid delays later in the process we recommend doing so as early as possible, but it must be completed no later than 30 days after FSA Notification.
 This link will take you to our secure page where you can read and sign the document.
 Your digital signature will be reviewed by the ATI team, and you will receive confirmation via email once the validation process is complete.

-The ATI Outline Stage Draft Review process allows you to receive feedback on your application prior to submission.
-Please note that submitting a draft application to the ATI is not a substitute for applying to the Outline Stage competitions.
-You must apply to the formal Outline Stage competition to be considered for the competition.
+The optional Draft Outline Stage review process allows you to receive feedback on your application prior to formal submission.
+Please note that submitting a draft application is not a substitute for applying to the Outline Stage competitions.
+You must apply to the formal Outline Stage to be considered for the competition.

 Stage one